Table of Contents

 Not Efficient

 One of the disadvantages of biogas today is that the systems utilized in biogas production aren’t efficient.
 There are still no new technologies to simplify the process and make it abundant and cheap.
 This means that large-scale production to supply a large population is not yet possible.
-Although the biogas plants are available today can meet some energy needs, many governments are unwilling to invest in the sector.
+Although the biogas plants available today can meet some energy needs, many governments are unwilling to invest in the sector.

 Contains impurities